You’re thinking of getting a new mountain bike saddle because the current one is either not suitable, or you’re looking to upgrade.

 This is certainly an advantage in a sport that often involves varying degrees of dirt, mud, and wet.
 This saddle is also flat, allowing you to quickly slide forward for climbs or push back for steep descents.

 Its rubber construction and steel rails make this saddle one of the most durable you can buy and one of the heavier models at 415g.

 This lightweight mountain bike saddle from Fabric offers a shape, weight, and strength that should appeal to many mountain bikers.

 The scoop shape keeps you rooted at the center of the saddle, providing stability as you plow through uneven terrain.
-A nylon shell provides plenty of flex for shock absorption while titanium-alloy rails add plenty of strength while cutting weight.
+A nylon shell provides plenty of flex for shock absorption, while titanium-alloy rails add plenty of strength while cutting weight.

 Foam cushioning is thick enough to provide comfort over long off-road rides.
 It is finished off with a weather-proof microfiber cover.
-These features make the Scoop a versatile saddle that can handle recreational, trail rides, commutes and races.
+These features make the Scoop a versatile saddle that can handle recreational, trail rides, commutes, and races.

-Fabric also makes this saddle in two other shapes – flat and radius.
+The fabric also makes this saddle in two other shapes – flat and radius.